teseo/weather-widget/README.md

 I was a bit rusty after the paternity leave and I had to refresh my knowledge on redux and catch up with React.js after 8 months.

 I wrote tests for the redux async action, for the reducer and in general I left the test from the create-react-app as I had it open in my terminal all the time and was very useful to see if anything was broken.
+The components are very simple and they just render props, it wouldn't add much value match against snapshots as snapshot tests are hard to mantain.
+Ideally I'd use enzyme and jest for complex components testing.

 Is the first time that I deploy a page to github pages.
 In a commercial site, the open weather api key wouln't be in this repo.